Roberts Stadium (New Jersey)

-Roberts Stadium was a 2,356 seat soccer-specific stadium located on the campus of Princeton University in Princeton, New Jersey.
-It was the home to the Princeton Tigers men's and women's soccer teams.
-The stadium was named in honor of Thomas S. Roberts '85, a former Princeton goal keeper.
-The stadium's natural grass game field, Myslik Field, was named in memory of Robert H. Myslik '90, a soccer alumnus and assistant coach who died in 2003.
-The team's artificial turf practice field, Plummer Field, was adjacent to the stadium.
-The stadium was torn down in 2019 to make way for Perelman College, the future seventh residential college at Princeton University.
+Roberts Stadium is a rebuilt 2,356 seat soccer-specific stadium located on the campus of Princeton University in Princeton, New Jersey.
+It is the home to the Princeton Tigers men's and women's soccer teams.

+The stadium is named in honor of Thomas S. Roberts '85, a former Princeton record-holding goalkeeper and lead donor to its construction.
+The stadium's natural grass game field, "Myslik Field", is named in memory of Robert H. Myslik '90, a soccer alumnus and assistant coach who died in 2003.
+The team's artificial turf practice field, "Plummer Field", was adjacent to the stadium.

+History

-Roberts Stadium opened September 2, 2008, and was formally dedicated October 4, 2008, following a doubleheader with Dartmouth College.
+The original Roberts Stadium opened September 2, 2008, and was formally dedicated October 4, 2008, following a doubleheader with Dartmouth College.
 The stadium replaced the former Lourie-Love Field, which stood on the same grounds.
 Lourie-Love Field was named after Princeton football alumni Donold B. Lourie and George H. Love, both 1922 graduates.

 In May 2010, the United States men's national soccer team held a week-long pre-World Cup training camp at Roberts Stadium.
 In June 2012, the United States women's national soccer team held a two-week-long training camp at the stadium to prepare for an international friendly against the Chinese women's national football team at Talen Energy Stadium in Chester, PA.

+The previous stadium was torn down in 2019 to make way for Yeh College, the seventh residential college at Princeton University.
+The current iteration of Roberts Stadium was built adjacent to Finney-Campbell Fields, Princeton Softball Stadium at Strubing Field, and the Stadium Drive Garage.

+The new Roberts Stadium opened on October 2, 2022 with the Princeton Tigers women's soccer team defeating Dartmouth College 2–0.
+While similar to the previous Roberts Stadium, this iteration has notable upgrades that include seating that surrounds all four sides of Myslik Field with a grass berm behind one goal for fans to lounge on and dedicated men's and women's locker rooms with entrances that open up to midfield.